Unconventional Bose-Einstein condensations from spin-orbit coupling: Abstract

 \section{Abstract}

-According to the {\it ``no-node''} theorem, many-body ground state wavefunctions of conventional Bose-Einstein condensation (BEC) are positive-definite, thus time-reversal symmetry cannot be spontaneously broken.
-We find that multi-component bosons with spin-orbit coupling provide an unconventional type of BEC beyond this paradigm.
-In a harmonic confining trap, the condensate spontaneously generates a half-quantum vortex combined with the skyrmion type of spin texture.
-This phenomenon can be realized for both the cold atom systems with artificial spin-orbit coupling generated from atom-laser interaction, and for exciton condensates in semi-conductor systems.
+According to the {\it ``no-node''} theorem, many-body ground state wavefunctions of conventional Bose-Einstein condensations (BEC) are positive-definite, thus time-reversal symmetry cannot be spontaneously broken.
+We find that multi-component bosons with spin-orbit coupling provide an unconventional type of BECs beyond this paradigm.
+We focus on the subtle case of isotropic Rashba spin-orbit coupling and the spin-independent interaction.
+In the limit of the weak confining potential, the condensate wavefunctions are frustrated at the Hartree-Fock level due to the degeneracy of the Rashba ring.
+Quantum zero-point energy selects the spin-spiral type condensate through the ``order-from-disorder'' mechanism.
+In a strong harmonic confining trap, the condensate spontaneously generates a half-quantum vortex combined with the skyrmion type of spin texture.
+In both cases, time-reversal symmetry is spontaneously broken.
+These phenomena can be realized in both cold atom systems with artificial spin-orbit couplings generated from atom-laser interactions and exciton condensates in semi-conductor systems.

-The conventional many-body ground state wavefunctions of bosons satisfy the celebrated {\it ``no-node''} theorem in the absence of rotation, as pointed out by Feynman \cite{feynman1972}, which means that they are positive-definite in the coordinate representation.
+The conventional many-body ground state wavefunctions of bosons satisfy the celebrated {\it ``no-node''} theorem in the absence of rotation, as written in Feynman's textbook\cite{feynman1972}, which means that they are positive-definite in the coordinate representation.
 This theorem implies that time-reversal (TR) symmetry cannot be spontaneously broken.
-It applies to various quantum ground states of bosons including Bose-Einstein condensates (BEC), Mott-insulating states, density-wave states, and supersolid states, thus making this a very general statement.
+It applies to various ground states of bosons including Bose-Einstein condensates (BEC), Mott-insulating states, density-wave states, and supersolid states, thus making this a very general statement.

-It would be interesting to search for novel types of quantum states of bosons beyond this paradigm, such as unconventional BECs with complex-valued wavefunctions.
-The ``no-node'' theorem is only a ground state property, hence it does not apply to excited states.
-Recently, a meta-stable state of bosons has been realized, using cold atoms in optical lattices, by pumping atoms into high orbital bands (e.g. $p$-bands) with a long life time \cite{mueller2007,isacsson2005}.
-Interactions among orbital bosons are characterized by an orbital Hund's rule \cite{liu2006, wu2006}, which gives rise to a class of complex superfluid states by developing onsite orbital angular momentum, thus breaking TR symmetry spontaneously \cite{isacsson2005,liu2006,wu2006,kuklov2006,stojanovic2008}.